 The North Carolina Academy of Family Physicians Foundation offers a variety of programs and opportunities to medical students.
-A few of these are clinical experience opportunities only available to 1st year medical students.
+Two of these are clinical experience opportunities only available to 1st year medical students.
 These opportunities take place during the summer between your first and second year of medical school.
-There are 3 programs to choose from, ranging from a short 2-week experience to participation in a 3-year program that will occur through the rest of your medical school years.
 Note: you do not have to be convinced the specialty of Family Medicine is your career path, merely have an interest in learning more about this exciting specialty.
+The programs:

-Application deadline for all programs: 1/16/13.
-All experiences offer a stipend.
+***Application deadline for both programs: 1/15/15.
+Both experiences offer a stipend.
 This is to help off-set commuting / housing costs you incur as a result of your placement since our goal is to place students in a setting outside of the academic setting.
 Please note AHEC housing does partner with us and helps us whenever possible but due to 3rd year clerkship students the housing may be filled.